 Learning Outcomes

 Students will identify humanitarian heroes in their community.
-Students will create an action plan towards solving an issue in their community.
+Students will create an action plan for solving an issue in their community.
 Students are encouraged to create an original piece of art honoring their own humanitarian hero.

 The World Humanitarian Day lesson plan was created by MY HERO Education Outreach Director Laura Nietzer. |